DarkStar One

 DarkStar One is a space trading and combat simulator game developed by German studio Ascaron and published by CDV.

 The PC version of the game was released on June 16, 2006, in Europe, August 14, 2006, in North America and subsequently digitally via GOG.com on December 17, 2006 (English only), and DotEmu on May 19, 2008 (English, French, German).
 The Xbox 360 version was released on July 20, 2008, under the title Darkstar One: Broken Alliance by Kalypso Media, featuring 1080p and improved gameplay.

+A Nintendo Switch version featuring enhanced visuals was later released under the title DarkStar One – Nintendo Switch Edition.
+This new version was developed by Engine Software and published by Kalypso Media on June 20, 2024.

 Storyline

 The DarkStar One is an advanced, partly organic starship that was built by the protagonist's late father, Simon Jarvis, using technologies from an ancient race.
 Jarvis was the co-founder and co-owner of a security firm, SimRob Industries, and his business partner and friend, Robert Altair, gives Jarvis's son Kayron, the protagonist, the starship after his father's death.
 After Kayron becomes familiarised with the controls of the DarkStar One, Robert tells him the manner of his father's death.
 The weapons system on Jarvis's ship had been sabotaged by Jarvis's former co-pilot Jack Forrester.
 Robert identifies Forrester as a traitor and murderer.